alii/alistair-blog/posts/serverless-oauth.md

 ---
 title: "Serverless OAuth with Discord & Next.js"
 excerpt: "Since the early days of man, OAuth has always been a struggle for new developers.
-In the stone age, we struggled with three things; starting fires, finding food, and figuring out why our OAuth scopes..."
+In the stone age, we struggled with three things: starting fires, finding food, and figuring out why our OAuth scopes..."
 cover: "/assets/covers/cctv.jpg"
 date: "2020-12-20T15:29:55.000Z"
 author: